|Dates / Deadlines:|

 Special program information sessions:

-The faculty Director, Dr. Eckert, will conduct two info sessions where he will go into more detail about the trip and the itinerary and will handle as many questions as possible.
+The faculty Director, Dr. Eckert, may conduct info sessions where he will deliver detail about the trip and the itinerary.
+He will also answer questions.
 It has proven productive in the past for students interested in the trip.
-It is not mandatory, but he would encourage you attend one of the meetings (there is no need to attend both - they will be basically the same).
+It is not mandatory, but he would encourage you attend one of the meetings.

 Come and learn more about the program and meet with the program faculty director!

 Message from the Program Director:Concept: Get a chance to add international understanding to your life experiences and your resume without having to commit to an entire semester abroad.
 Additionally, this trip requires no language competency which makes it more accessible to many people (people with German language skills are absolutely invited also!).
-The total trip involves an educational program tour of German business and cultural sites and interactions with German university students, while the optional third week involves an intensive negotiation course taught in English by Dr. Eckert at Paderborn University.
-The tour part of the trip is scheduled as BUS 5940 and the Negotiation component is MKTG 4780 (MKTG 6780) for graduate students.
-Each of these is a three credit course.
+The total trip involves a tour of German business and cultural sites and interactions with German university students, and an intensive negotiation course taught in English by Dr. Eckert at Paderborn University.
+The tour part of the trip is scheduled as BUS 3960 and the Negotiation component is MKTG 4780.
+Each of these is a three credit course, making the whole experience SIX CREDITS!
+(6960 & 6780 for graduate students).

-The Educational Program Trip: (BUS 5940): The Tour (BUS 5940): We will start in Hamburg, Germany’s famous port city.
-We will explore the harbor district, gain some insight into the German media and communication industry (centered in Hamburg), and take a stroll down the famous Reeperbahn in Hamburg’s entertainment district.
-Our next stop will be the world headquarters of Volkswagen in Wolfsburg.
-We will have a tour of the production facilities and get to hear about their brand strategies.
-Volkswagen is one of the largest car manufacturers in the world and their Wolfsburg facility is amazing!
-Our next stop is Berlin, Germany’s capital city.
-We will spend a day in nearby Potsdam, having a special negotiation (and social!) experience with the students at Uni Potsdam.
-Our second day involves a “Fat-Tire” bike tour of Berlin where we will explore the history and culture of this once divided city.
-From Berlin it is back on the train to Dr. Eckert’s “Deutsche Heimatstadt” (German Hometown) of Paderborn, home of WMU’s partner school ; Paderborn University.
+The Educational Program Tour: (BUS 3960): We will begin in Berlin and spend our first week based there.
+Berlin is Germany’s capital city and bustles with activity, history and art!
+Our time in Berlin includes a “Fat-Tire” bike tour of Berlin where we will explore the history and culture of this once divided city, a visit to the Reichstag, Germany’s Capital Building, and a visit to one of Berlin’s oldest breweries.
+From Berlin we will make a day trip to the world headquarters of Volkswagen in Wolfsburg.
+At VW, we will have a tour of the production facilities and get to hear about their brand strategies.
+We will also make a day trip to nearby Potsdam, having a special negotiation (and social!) experience with the students at Uni Potsdam.
+From Berlin it is back on the train to Dr. Eckert’s “Deutsche Heimatstadt” (German Hometown) of Paderborn, home of WMU’s partner school; Paderborn University.
 Here we will hear from Dr. Andreas Eggert, an expert in customer value, and interact with German Uni students via a couple of case experiences.
 From Paderborn we will head to the Rhein river area and explore the castles and the wine industry that surround the Rhein River.
-We will conclude our trip in Köln (Cologne) which is home to the world famous “Kölner Dom” (Cologne Cathedral) and is often known as the center of the German festival industry (they take their festivals very seriously!
+Included in this will be a stop in Köln (Cologne) which is home to the world famous “Kölner Dom” (Cologne Cathedral) and is often known as the center of the German festival industry (they take their festivals very seriously!)

-The Negotiation Course (MKTG 4780): Each year Dr. Eckert teaches a week long negotiation course at the Uni Paderborn, and if you stay for the third week you will get the opportunity to participate in this course.
+The Negotiation Course (MKTG 4780): Each year Dr. Eckert teaches an intense negotiation course at the Uni Paderborn, and if you stay for this additional experience you will get the opportunity to participate in this course.
 Side-by-side with German students you will learn the strategies and tactics of effective negotiation.
 The course, taught entirely in English, meets six hours per day and requires work every evening, so it is definitely not a vacation!
 However, negotiation skills are considered one of the most fundamental abilities for a successful business person and this course takes an intense, yet highly practical approach to teaching you those skills.
 The course concludes with a negotiation case where each student must put what they have learned to use in a head-to-head negotiation.
 My German colleagues and the German students are excited to have American counterparts involved and the experience should be culturally interesting and enlightening for all.
-And if that is not a good enough sales pitch ….
-The week concludes with a great group social event at Paderborn’s best restaurant and Beirgarten!
+As the course experience will include a weekend this year there will be an optional trip to Hamburg, Germany’s largest port city with a vibrant cultural, social, and shopping scene.

 Visit the blog from the past two trips at: http://wmugermany2010.blogspot.com/

-Course Credits?
-For the Educational Program Trip part, students will enroll in BUS 5940 for 3 credits.
-This course may be applied to the business electives you need.
-Generally, HCOB students must take 7 business electives.
-Pre-approval by your academic advisor is required for all students to verify how BUS 5940 would count for you.
+For German Business & Culture, students will enroll in BUS 3960 (6960) for 3 credits.
+This course may be applied to the business or general electives you need. ,A trip to the academic advisor is advised.

 The world is a big place, and we are going to try and become familiar with just one part of it.
-But that part is Europe's biggest Economy and a place that has seen a great deal of history (some good and some bad).
-We are going to try and plug-into German life as much as possible.
-So for instance, we will be staying at smaller hotels within the cities (versus chain hotels), we will be using the train system to travel (not a tour bus) and we will get to spend time with our counterparts at Uni Paderborn.
-A trip can not fully simulate a live-in country experience, but we will do our best to not just be tourists.
-As part of our pre-trip sessions we will discuss and learn a little bit about German history and culture as well as have a little fun learning some basic German.
+But that part is Europe’s biggest Economy and a place that has seen a great deal of history (some good and some bad).
+We are going to plug-into German life as much as possible.
+Thus, we will be staying at smaller hotels within the cities (versus chain hotels), we will be using the train system to travel (not a tour bus) and we will get to spend time with our counterparts at Uni Paderborn and Uni Potsdam.
+A tour can’t fully simulate a longer in-country experience, but we will do our best to not just be tourists.
+We will have a few pre-trip sessions to learn a little bit about German history and culture as well as have a little fun learning some basic German.
 When we are in Germany we will observe and discuss the similarities and differences between the US and Germany in both a respectful and fun way.
 And hopefully when we conclude we will have had an enlightening and fantastic experience that will help us be better global business people and citizens and just maybe this trip will be the gateway for further travels.
-In the US we might call it the travel bug, in German it is known as Wanderlust and I hope our experience infects all of us with this wonderful infliction!
+In the US we might call it the travel bug, in German it is known as “Wanderlust” and I hope our experience infects all of us with this wonderful infliction!

 Interested?
 Start by sending Dr. Eckert an email and telling him that.
 His email is email@example.com.
 He will put you on the list for trip information and updates.